ProjetsPL/treehouse-theme/_posts/us/how-to-enliven-white-kitchen-7-interesting-ideas.md

 ## Golden and silver elements in a white kitchen design

-Making a white kitchen look more alive doesn't always mean using strong color accents.
+Making a white kitchen look more alive doesn't always involve using strong color accents.
 It's definitely not the best solution for those who value class and elegance.
-What to do in this case? **Choose silver or gold, which are timeless and fit any interior design.** It's a very stylish way to enliven the room.
+What to do in such a case? **Choose silver or gold, timeless colors that fit any interior design.** It's a very stylish way to enliven the room.

 It's an excellent occasion to use kitchen equipment in this color.
 Silver appliances – **refrigerators, ovens, hoods, coffee machines.**